 To decorate the cooled cheesecake take it out of the spring pan and arrange it on a serving plate.
 The chocolate ganache should have almost room temperature.
 The colder it is the faster it is going to set on the cake.
-If it is too warm it might flow to much on the sides of the cake.
-Spread the ganache on top of the cake and spread it with a spatula to cover the whole surface of the cake.
-Let it drop on the sides.
+If it is too warm it might drip to much off the sides of the cake.
+Pour the ganache on top of the cake and spread it with a spatula to cover the whole surface of the cake.
+Let it drip on the sides.
 Decorate the top with chocolate shavings or chocolate ganache swirls like in my Kit Kat cake.

 To ensure a crack free cheesecake I recommend to read this cheesecake recipe.